wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-template-ad-domain.md

 ![](./media/virtual-machines-workload-template-ad-domain/two-server-ad.png)

-You can run the template with the Azure <!-- deleted by customization Management --><!-- keep by customization: begin --> Preview <!-- keep by customization: end --> Portal, Azure PowerShell, or the Azure CLI.
+You can run the template with the Azure Management Portal, Azure PowerShell, or the Azure CLI.

 ## Azure Management Portal

-To deploy this workload using a Resource Manager template and the Azure <!-- deleted by customization Management --><!-- keep by customization: begin --> Preview <!-- keep by customization: end --> Portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Factive-directory-new-domain-ha-2-dc%2Fazuredeploy.json).
+To deploy this workload using a Resource Manager template and the Azure Management Portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Factive-directory-new-domain-ha-2-dc%2Fazuredeploy.json).

 ![](./media/virtual-machines-workload-template-ad-domain/azure-portal-template.png)